ubclaunchpad/rocket2/docs/TeamCommands.md

 ```

 Create a new team with a Github team name and optional display name.
 The user
-who runs the command will be automatically added to team and as Team Lead.
+who runs the command will be automatically added to team as Team Lead.
 If the
 `--lead` flag is used, user with `SLACK_ID` will be added as Team Lead
 instead.
 If the `--channel` flag is used, all members in specified
 channel will be added.
 'SLACK_ID' is the `@`-name, for easy slack autocomplete.